rwieruch/blog_robinwieruch_content/blog/mac-setup-web-development/index.md

 <Sponsorship />

-I bought the **MacBook Pro** from 2022 after having used the MacBook Pro 2015 for the last years.
-The last months have been super exciting and I am up running working efficiently on my personal and professional web development projects as a **freelance web developer**.
-Here I want to share with you my **Mac setup for web development** which I update all the time and which got inspired by [Swyx's Mac Setup](https://www.swyx.io/new-mac-setup-2021).
+After using the MacBook Pro 2015 for several years, I upgraded to a MacBook Pro 2022 a while ago.
+The years with my previous Mac were fantastic, and now, with the newer MacBook Pro, I continue to work efficiently on my freelance web development projects.
+My goal is to keep this MacOS setup for web development up-to-date for you.
+This is everything I got in 2024:

 # MacBook Pro Specification